Lightscape / Night Sky

 In addition to interfering with our ability to see celestial bodies and astronomical events, light pollution has a detrimental environmental impact.
 Some bird species depend on stars for navigation.
 Light pollution interferes with their travels.
 Some believe that declines in moth populations are linked to attraction to lights and subsequent death.

 The National Park Service is concerned about our contribution to light pollution and has set policy that seeks to reduce or eliminate the adverse impacts of light pollution.
-At Big Cypress, Preserve staff members are working to reduce light pollution.
+At Big Cypress National Preserve, staff members are working to reduce light pollution.

 Did You Know?